Indigenous People, Global Warming and the Environment

-Aboriginal Australians are the sole survivors of last ice age in this country and demonstrates peoples' capacity to withstand the most drastic processes of change and an acute understanding of the environment.
+Aboriginal Australians are the sole survivors of the last ice age in this country and demonstrates peoples' capacity to withstand the most drastic processes of change and an acute understanding of the environment.
 This amazing capacity to change to environmental and other factors provides the perfect cultural lens to explore these changes from an Aboriginal viewpoint from creation through to the contemporary opinions on current global warming and the resilience of Aboriginal peoples to the impact of change over critical periods of policy and practice.

 1. An understanding of Aboriginal philosophies to the environment.

 2. A analytical knowledge of the diversity of experiences of Aboriginal peoples with environmental change and adaptation to change in general.

 3. Perspectives on Aboriginal peoples' adaptation to changes in the environment including global warming and Ice Ages.

 4. An understanding of the fundamental impacts of colonisation on the environment.

 5. A range of academic skills in relation writing, oral presentation, critical thinking, research and analysis.

 - Mega flora and fauna, Ice Ages and volcanoes